ADJUDICATION PROCEDURES SUMMARY

 4. The case may be referred to a Hearing Board or Administrative Hearing Officer in order to resolve the case.

 5. A Hearing Board, composed of a Chairperson, one student, and one faculty/staff member, is scheduled to consider cases which may result in separation from the University.
+If a third member of a hearing board is unavailable, a hearing board may consist of two members.
 An Administrative Hearing Officer will review all other cases.